 Today, the Dolmabahce Mosque continues to captivate visitors with its stunning architecture and rich historical significance.
 It stands proudly as a symbol of the bridge between tradition and transformation in Ottoman history.

-Finally, Let me say a word about the correct spelling of this mosque’s name.
+Finally, let me say a word about the correct spelling of this mosque’s name.
 In Turkish, it is the Dolmabahçe Mosque.
-However, since the letter “ç ” does not exist in English, I am using “c” instead.
+However, since the letter “ç” does not exist in English, I am using “c” instead.

 Back to Turkey